mndvn/React-Redux-Boilerplate-Stockholm/README.md

 # Hi Everyone!

-This is my personal webpage.
-I have learnt lots of things about React and Redux development from Alpcan Aydin.
-In this project, I used the tools and libraries following:
+This is a React-Redux Boilerplate that use the techs on the following below.
+I have learnt lots of things about React and Redux development from open source community.
+I aimed to create a boilerplate that we can develop it together, which uses modern libraries with latest versions.

+It is also a kind of configured create-react-app.

 1. Eslint / Airbnb
 2. Stylelint / Airbnb